zibhub/GNDMS/installation-guide/index.md

 just call `grid-proxy-init` again, in the second refer to the `fetch-crl` section <a href="#fetch-crl">below</a>.

+**I'm getting an java.lang.IllegalStateException from the first transfer** : If the exception message contains the custom message:
+<pre><code>
+...
+Custom message: Server refused changing directory (error code 1) [Nested exception message:  Custom message: Unexpected reply: 550-/some/dir/2257abd0-433a-11e0-bb7b-9a0f3bfb91a0: Could not change directory. : System error in stat: Permission denied
+...
+</code></pre>
+Please make sure that `/some/dir` is owned by the globus user and has permissions 1777.
+Also make sure that your GRAM setup (especially the sudoers entries) is correct.

 **The file transfer throws an execption:**
 : If the exeption looks something like